Comprendre la focale d'un télescope ou d'une lunette

 Magnification

-• Short Focal Length: A short focal length provides a wider field of view, perfect for observing deep sky objects like nebulae and galaxies.
+• Short Focal Length: A short focal length provides a wider field of view, perfect for observing deep-sky objects like nebulae and galaxies.

 F/D Ratio

-Examples of Telescopes and Scopes
+Examples of Telescopes and Binoculars

 Conclusion